 - According to fitness experts, water resistance is by far the most efficient technology used in a rowing machine and the result is a realistic rowing experience that provides a better workout with smoother and more fluid rowing.
 These machines use a paddle that’s suspended in a tank of water, providing a realistic sensation of rowing outdoors.
 Extremely quiet running, as you row the only sound you’ll hear is the gentle splashing of water moving with each stroke, which serves to enhance the realistic experience of this style of rower.

-Because row machines that work using water resistance have a reputation for being the best, we have focused on reviewing models that use this technology.
+Because row machines that work using water resistance have a reputation for being the best, we highly recommend models that use this technology.
 The differences in these machines can be found in the design and quality of the frame, control consoles, and gliding systems.

-Meet the winners from our Best Water Rowing Machine Reviews criteria
+Meet the winners from our Best Rowing Machine Review criteria

 WaterRower Club Rowing Machine Review 5/5 Stars